CyberShadow/Digger/README.md

 The easiest way to obtain and run Digger is through Dub.
 As Dub is included with DMD, simply run:

     $ dub fetch digger
-    $ dub run digger -- ...args...
+    $ dub run digger -- ARGS...

-You can find binaries on the [GitHub releases](https://github.com/CyberShadow/Digger/releases) page.
+where `ARGS...` are the Digger command and arguments (see below).

 ### Command-line usage

+(The command line examples below assume that Digger is installed in a location under `PATH` - replace `digger ...` with `./digger ...` or `dub run digger -- ...` as appropriate.)

 ##### Building D